Neuroscience Scholarship awarded to Kevin John Ketcham

-Zornes Award (Pictured: Bryan Slinker, Alexandra Bond (student winner), Kathy Zornes, Joy Zornes, and Tom Zornes).
+Zornes Award.
+Pictured from left to right: Omar Bayomy, Bryan Slinker, Kathy Zornes, Joy Zornes, Tom Zornes and Steve Simasko.
 Award details

-Less than 1% of the 25,000 WSU undergraduate, graduate and professional students at WSU are recognized for their leadership and service to WSU and its greater communities.
-Award recipients were selected based on their leadership and engagement consistent with the university’s values of inquiry and innovation, character, teamwork and diversity.
+Since 1996, the President’s Award has been bestowed annually to less than one percent of the university’s undergraduate and graduate students who exemplify exceptional leadership and service to the university and the community.
+Students are selected based on their leadership and engagement consistent with the university’s values of inquiry and innovation, character, teamwork and diversity.
+List of all Awardees.

 Neuroscience Endowed Scholarship winners: Jessamyn Dahmen, Tin Yan Lee and Patricia Moore.